-- 2.3 Our primary water duties, as outlined in the Water and Sewerage Services (NI) Order 2006, are: - to protect consumers' interests; - to ensure NI Water carries out its functions properly; and - to ensure that NI Water is able to finance its functions. - 2.4 In order to achieve this we have, over our first three years as water regulator, focussed on developing a suitable regulatory framework through which we can liaise with Northern Ireland Water (NI Water) and which would lead to the establishment of a formal regulatory contract between the two organisations.
+- 2.2 The primary duties of the Water directorate, as outlined in the Water and Sewerage Services (NI) Order 2006, are:- - to protect the consumers' interests; - to ensure NI Water carries out its functions properly; and - to ensure that NI Water is able to finance its functions. - 2.3 In order to achieve this the directorate has, over the first three years of its existence, focussed on developing a suitable regulatory framework through which it can liaise with Northern Ireland Water (NI Water) and which would lead to the establishment of a formal regulatory contract between the two organisations.
 The system developed centres around two main data set submissions; the Annual Information Return (AIR) received from the company each July and the Business Plan initially covering the three year period from April 2010 to March 2013 (PC10) and every five year period thereafter.
-The first regulatory contract for the water industry in Northern Ireland will take effect from April 2010. - 2.5 In looking to the future we will be establishing a monitoring regime to ensure that the company delivers all of the outputs funded in the Price Control 2010 final determination, with associated reporting on an annual basis.
-Development of PC13 will involve early engagement with principal
+The first regulatory contract for the water industry in Northern Ireland will take effect from April 2010. - 2.4 In looking to the future the directorate will be establishing a monitoring regime to ensure that the company delivers all of the outputs funded in the Price Control 2010 final determination, with associated reporting on an annual basis.
+Development of PC13 will involve early engagement with principal stakeholders on significant issues affecting the water industry including climate change, security of supply, sustainability, leakage and water resource management plans.

-- stakeholders on significant issues affecting the water industry including political and strategic circumstances of the day, climate change, security of supply, sustainability, leakage and water resource management plans. - 2.6 The more detailed workstreams discussed below reflect our Corporate Strategy themes.
+2.5 The more detailed workstreams discussed below reflect our Corporate Strategy themes.

-- 2.7 To protect consumers and promote their interests we will monitor and report on the company's progress against outputs funded in the final determination and reflected in the monitoring plan.
+- 2.6 To protect consumers and promote their interests we will monitor and report on the company's progress against outputs funded in the final determination and reflected in the monitoring plan.
 The backbone of this monitoring will be the AIR and Capital Investment Monitoring (CIM) submissions which include information about consumers, assets, financial performance and progress on the capital investment programme.
 These submissions are used to measure performance levels resulting in an Overall Performance Assessment (OPA) score for the company.
-This, in turn, facilitates benchmarking with similar companies across the water industry in the UK.
-The submissions culminate in our annual Cost and Performance report. - 2.8 Under our primary duty to protect consumer interests, and in accordance with our statutory duties, we approve the company's annual scheme of charges.
-This process ensures fair and equitable tariffs for all consumer categories including the subsidised domestic category. - 2.9 We will also work with our cross-directorate team to ensure knowledge and information is shared across the organisation and price controls are carried out in the most efficient and effective manner.
+This in turn facilitates benchmarking with similar companies across the water industry in the UK.
+The submissions culminate in our annual Cost and Performance report. - 2.7 Under our primary duty to protect consumer interests and in accordance with our statutory duties the directorate approves the company's annual scheme of charges.
+This process ensures fair and equitable tariffs for all consumer categories including the subsidised domestic category. - 2.8 We will also work with our cross-directorate team to ensure knowledge and information is shared across the organisation and price controls are carried out in the most efficient and effective manner.